spider-107124046-1/basic_cybersecurity/README.md

 `site:tesla.com (ext:env OR ext:yml OR ext:yaml OR ext:toml OR ext:config OR ext:conf OR ext:xml)` returns 0 results. *Clean*

-`site:tesla.com "api"` returned many things about their Fleet API, but going to the 6th or 7th page of the result, we start seeing PDF files regarging Damage Disclosure
+`site:tesla.com "api"` returned many things about their Fleet API, but going to the 6th or 7th page of the result, we start seeing PDF files regarding Damage Disclosure

 ![image](https://github.com/user-attachments/assets/dc0cf142-baca-4099-a63d-f3c0b4973e39)